Head to Health

 In the first instance, we will talk with you about your personal concerns to identify the support you need.
 We will then work with you to develop a package of support services that respond to your individual situation.
 That might involve referring you to existing mental health and other services or to a Head to Health Pop Up mental health hub.

-Head to Health Pop Up takes a holistic approach to your mental health, whether you have experienced mental ill-health in the past or if this is the first time you have reached out for support.
+Head to Health takes a holistic approach to your mental health, whether you have experienced mental ill-health in the past or if this is the first time you have reached out for support.

 We’re here to help you to understand the type of support you need.
 We draw on our knowledge of the broad range of services available to identify what best suits your individual needs.
 With your consent, we can also work with your GP to ensure they are kept informed about the support services recommended for you.